smabuk/ConsoleGames/README.md

 	-p | --play          Play the game
 	-d | --dict  <filename>  Specify a dictionary
 	                         <filename> should be a file with valid words - 1 per line
-	-v | --verbose       Show the vowels and consonants
+	   | --verbose       Show the vowels and consonants

 ### Gameplay
 Whilst playing the game you use the following keys